-We say that the family of effective $d$-cycles is \textit{irreducible} if $\Supp U$ is irreducible. \end{definition} \begin{remark} Koll\'{a}r's definition \cite[Definition I.3.11]{Kollar} of a \textit{well-defined family of $d$-dimensional proper algebraic cycles} is more general.
-By \cite[Lemma I.3.14]{Kollar}, given an effective, well-defined family of proper algebraic cycles of a projective variety $X$ over a variety $W$ (both are over $k$), there is a proper surjective morphism $W'\rightarrow W$ from a variety $W'$ such that there is a family of effective cycles (in the sense of Fulger-Lehmann) over $W'$ that "preserves" the cycle theoretic fibers over the closed points of the original family.
-Therefore for our purpose, it is enough to use Fulger-Lehmann's definition. \end{remark} \begin{definition}[Strictly movable cycles {\cite[Definition 3.1]{FL}}] We say that a family of effective $d$-cycles of $X$ $(g: U\rightarrow W)$ is \textit{strictly movable} if each of the irreducible component $U_i$ of $\Supp U$ dominates $X$ via the second projection.
+We say that the family of effective $d$-cycles is \textit{irreducible} if $\Supp U$ is irreducible. \end{definition} \begin{definition}[Strictly movable cycles {\cite[Definition 3.1]{FL}}] A family of effective $d$-cycles of $X$ $(g: U\rightarrow W)$ is \textit{strictly movable} if each of the irreducible components $U_i$ of $\Supp U$ dominates $X$ via the second projection.

-We say that an effective $d$-cycle of $X$ (with $\mathbb{Z}$-coefficient) is \textit{strictly movable} if it is the cycle theoretic fiber over a closed point of a strictly movable family of $d$-cycles on $X$.
+An effective $d$-cycle of $X$ (with $\mathbb{Z}$-coefficient) is \textit{strictly movable} if it is the cycle theoretic fiber over a closed point of a strictly movable family of $d$-cycles on $X$.

-We define the \it{movable cone of $d$-cycles} $\overline{\Mov}_d(X)\subset \N_{d}(X)$ to be the closure of the convex cone generated by strictly movable $d$-cycles. \end{definition}
+The \textit{movable cone of $d$-cycles} $\overline{\Mov}_d(X)\subset \N_{d}(X)$ is defined to be the closure of the convex cone generated by strictly movable $d$-cycles. \end{definition}

 \begin{proposition} The movable cone of $d$-cycles is the closure of the convex cone generated by irreducible, strictly movable $d$-cycles. \end{proposition} \begin{proof} Suppose $\sum a_i Z_i$ is the cycle theoretic fiber over a closed point of a family of strictly movable $d$-cycles $(g: U\rightarrow W)$ with irreducible components $U_i$.
 It suffices to show that $Z_i$ is algebraically equivalent to a sum of irreducible strictly movable $d$-cycles.
-If the generic fiber of $p_i:U_i\rightarrow W$ is geometrically integral, then the fiber over a general closed point is also (geometrically) integral \cite[Théorème 9.7.7]{EGAIV}, and we are done.
+If the generic fiber of $p_i:U_i\rightarrow W$ is geometrically integral, then the fiber over a general closed point is also (geometrically) integral \cite[Th\'eor\`eme 9.7.7]{EGAIV}, and we are done.